thunderrabbit/robnugen-journal-entries/2021/06/19invoked-lucid-dreams-and-a-question.md

 the cold sink in front of me and really feel the experience of being in front of the mirror, but I seemed to stay in my body.

+At some point, I thought I was in front of a mirror and looking into it and began to see white light growing.
+I suspected I might be opening my physical eyes a bit and letting in light in the physical, but I am not sure.

 At some points I recognized I was lucid dreaming and I enjoyed that as its own success.
 This is also the first time that I remember hearing myself snoring and the sound was incorporated into my lucid dream.